 One afternoon we made a stop….thank God, we usually didn’t get to stop.

 We stopped at my aunt’s mothers house and she invited us in for cake.
 I was very excited….released from the car AND cake.

 Then I saw it, chocolate cake.
-Ugh.

 I had already said that I wanted cake before I knew what it was, so I knew I had to be polite and eat it or my mother would have killed me.